The Magic Band: Origins

-The original Magic Band was primarily a rhythm and blues band, led by local Lancaster guitarist Alexis Snouffer, along with Doug Moon (guitar), Jerry Handley (bass), and Vic Mortenson (drums), the last being rotated with and finally replaced by Paul "P.G."
+The initial line-up of the Magic Band that entered the studio for the A&M recordings was not that which emerged by the second release, "Moonchild", also backed by a Vliet-penned number, "Frying Pan".
+The original Magic Band was primarily a rhythm and blues band, led by St. Clair, along with Doug Moon (guitar), Jerry Handley (bass), and Vic Mortenson (drums), the last being rotated with and finally replaced by Paul "P.G."
 Blakely.
-For the first A&M recording Mortenson had been called up for active service and Snouffer stood in on drums, with a recently recruited Richard Hepner taking up the guitar role.
-By the time the single was aired on a pop television show P. G. Blakely was back in the drum seat.
+For the first A&M recording, Mortenson had been called up for active service and St. Clairstood in on drums, with a recently recruited Richard Hepner taking up the guitar role.
+By the time the single was aired on a pop television show, P.G.
+Blakely was back in the drum seat.
 He then left for a career in television and was replaced by John French by the time the band cut their first album, as the first release on the new Buddah Records label.

+A 12" vinyl 45rpm mono EP/mono mini-cassette tape was released in 1987, with the four tracks of the two singles, plus "Here I Am, I Always Am" as a fifth previously unreleased song.
+This release was titled The Legendary A&M Sessions, with a red-marbled cover and (later) members Moon, Blakely, Vliet, St. Clair and Handley seated in a "temperance dance band" photo-pose.

 Personnel in the Magic Band for Beefheart's first album, Safe as Milk, were Alex St. Clair, Jerry Handley and John French.
-Earlier meetings with the Rising Sons had also secured them the guitar and arranging skills of Ry Cooder, which also brought about input from Taj Mahal on percussion and guitar work from Cooder's brother-in-law Russ Titelman.
-Further guests to this line-up included Milt Holland on percussion and the all-important and controversial theremin work on Electricity by Samuel Hoffman.
-It was perhaps this track, above the others, which caused A&M to view the band as "unsuitable" for their label with what was seen as weird and too psychedelic for popular consumption.
-Thus, this album was recorded for Buddah, with the band signed to Kama Sutra, which left them close to penniless after extricating themselves from A&M. A large proportion of the tracks on this album were co-written with Van Vliet by Herb Bermann, whom Vliet initially met up with at a bar gig near Lancaster.
-Part-time Hollywood television actor and budding scriptwriter Bermann and his then wife Cathleen spent some time in Vliet's company prior to this release.
+Earlier meetings with the Rising Sons had secured them the guitar and arranging skills of Ry Cooder, which also brought about input from Taj Mahal on percussion, and guitar work from Cooder's brother-in-law Russ Titelman.
+Further guests to this line-up included Milt Holland on percussion and the all-important and controversial theremin work on "Electricity" by Samuel Hoffman.
+It was perhaps this track, above the others, which caused A&M to view the band as "unsuitable" for their label with music that was seen as weird and too psychedelic for popular consumption.
+A&M dropped them and the album was recorded for Buddah Records, with the band signed to Kama Sutra Records.

+Most of the tracks on this album were co-written with Van Vliet by Herb Bermann, whom Vliet initially met at a bar gig near Lancaster.
 Bermann would later write for Neil Young and script an early Spielberg-directed television medical drama.
-Gary "Magic" Marker (the "Magic" added by Beefheart) was involved in early session work for this release, and his involvement with Rising Sons was also instrumental in acquiring the skills of Cooder, upon an unfulfilled suggestion that Marker might produce the album.
+Gary "Magic" Marker (the "Magic" added by Beefheart) was involved in early session work for this release, with an unfulfilled suggestion that Marker might produce the album.
 Marker would later lay down two uncredited bass tracks for Trout Mask Replica before being replaced by Mark Boston.

-French worked on five more Beefheart albums, while Snouffer worked with Beefheart on and off on three more albums.
+French worked on five more Beefheart albums, while St. Clair worked with Beefheart on and off on three more albums.
 Bill Harkleroad joined the Magic Band as guitarist for Trout Mask Replica and stayed with Beefheart through May 1974.